fbpx Skip to content

 Add a header to begin generating the table of contents

-VA loans are an excellent way for veterans and active-duty service members to access the property market on favorable terms.
-For the lender to finalize the loan and for the Department of Veteran Affairs to keep supporting this type of loan, veterans must pay closing costs on their mortgage.
+VA loans are an excellent way for veterans and active-duty military service members to borrow funds to access the property market on favorable terms.
+However, for the lender to finalize the loan and for the Department of Veterans Affairs to continue supporting this type of home loan, veterans must pay closing costs on their mortgage.

-VA loan closing costs usually cost around 3 to 6% of the value of the loan.
-While there are certain strategies to reduce closing costs, let’s first take a look at what these are and how much they cost.
+VA loan closing costs usually amount to 3 to 6% of the loan’s value.
+While certain strategies can reduce closing costs, let’s first examine them and their costs.

 What Are Closing Costs?

 Closing costs are the fees and expenses you pay when finalizing a mortgage, including a VA loan.
-They typically range from 3% to 6% of the home’s purchase price and cover various services and processes required to complete the home buying transaction.
+They typically range from 3% to 6% of the home purchase price and cover various services and processes required to complete the home-buying transaction.

-While VA loans offer many advantages, including no down payment requirement for most borrowers, they still involve closing costs.
-Some of these costs are specific to VA loans, while others are common to all types of mortgages.
+While several VA loan benefits exist, including a zero-down payment requirement for most borrowers, closing costs are still required.
+Some of these costs are specific to VA home loans, while others are common to all mortgage loan types.

 VA Funding Fee

-The VA Funding Fee is a major part of VA loans and directly supports the VA loan program so that it is available for future generations of service members.
+The VA Funding Fee is a major component of VA loans and directly supports the VA loan program so that it is available for future generations of service members.

-Certain veterans are exempt from this fee entirely, though, including those receiving VA disability compensation and Purple Heart recipients serving in an active-duty capacity.
+Certain veterans who apply for a VA loan are exempt from this fee entirely, though, including those receiving VA disability compensation and Purple Heart recipients serving in an active-duty capacity.

 Other Common Closing Costs